-To prepare an OP-panel for operator use, the following steps are required.
+To prepare an OP-panel for operator use, the following steps are required .
+These steps should be followed for implementing either the OptiMate OP-1500 and/or OP-1510 panels.

 - Step 1 Load OPEditor If you are not already using the configuration software, you must install the OP-WINEDIT configuration software.
 The software is provided on one 3-1/2" high density diskette and includes an installation guide.
 The following is a description on how to install OP-WINEDIT. - Place the installation disk into your computer's floppy drive (usually either drive A or drive B). - Open Microsoft Windows (3.0 or above) and select File/Run from the Program Manager (upper-left corner). - Select Run, and you will see a pop-up window.
 Type in the path for the drive in which you have placed the setup disk and designate the file setup.
 Here we have used drive A. Click on OK when you are finished.